 The anti-wrinkle treatments are injected with a very fine needle.
-(This is the same type of needle that diabetic children use to inject themselves with daily insulin.)
+(This is the same type of needle that diabetic uses to inject themselves with daily insulin.)
 It produces a small sting and lasts only a few seconds.
 This injection will be repeated in specific areas to get the best results.

 Muscle relaxants take up to seven days to work, but the maximum effect is seen between one and three weeks.
 The impact softens over time as the effect starts to dissipate.

-Dermal filler injections have a volume-enhancing action immediately, by comparison, but this works over several months as the cells bump up the production of collagen and elastin, and the treatment works its magic on your fine lines and wrinkles.
+Dermal filler injections have a volume-enhancing action immediately, by comparison, but this works over several months as the cells bump up the production of collagen and elastin, and the treatment works on your fine lines and wrinkles.

 Initially, you may see some small red bumps, similar to a mosquito bite, but these should disappear within half an hour.
 Sometimes a small bruise may appear, which will disappear over the coming week.

 Headaches sometimes occur, but many people have actually reported that muscle relaxant injections have actually solved their headaches, and muscle-relaxing injections are used in some people for migraines.
 Allergy is rare.